 Note: ITS does not define precedence related to rules defined or linked based on non-ITS mechanisms (such as processing instructions for linking rules).

 Selection via inherited values.
 This applies only to element nodes.
-The inheritance rules are laid out in a dedicated datacategory overview table, see column "Inheritance for element nodes".
+The inheritance rules are laid out in a dedicated datacategory overview table: see the column "Inheritance for element nodes".
 Selection via inheritance takes precedence over default values, see below item.

 Selections via defaults for data categories, see Section 8.1: Position, Defaults, Inheritance and Overriding of Data Categories